martenframework/marten/docs/docs/development/management-commands.md

 [marten]

   › clearsessions     Clear all expired sessions.
+  › collectartifacts  Collect runtime artifacts required by compiled applications.
   › collectassets     Collect all the assets and copy them in a unique storage.
   › gen / g           Generate various structures, abstractions, and values within an existing project.
   › genmigrations     Generate new database migrations.
   › listmigrations    List all database migrations.
   › migrate           Run database migrations.
   › new               Initialize a new Marten project or application repository.
   › play              Start a Crystal playground server initialized for the current project.
   › resetmigrations   Reset an existing set of migrations into a single one.
   › routes            Display all the routes of the application.
   › seed              Populate the database by running the seed file.
   › serve / s         Start a development server that is automatically recompiled when source files change.
   › version           Show the Marten version.

 Run a command followed by --help to see command specific information, ex: marten [command] --help